The Shore (video game): Reception

 The original free-to-play demo of The Shore released in the summer of 2020 received widespread praise for its graphics and atmosphere, going on to gain financial support from Epic Games via its Epic MegaGrants program.

 After its release in February 2021, reception for The Shore has been mixed.
 The game currently has a "mostly positive" rating on Steam, with approximately seventy three percent of the users giving the game a positive review.
 On review aggregator site Metacritic, The Shore currently has an average score of 59/100 based on 7 reviews.
 Critics generally praised the game's visuals, atmosphere and sound design, but criticized the gameplay, particularly The Shores puzzles and combat mechanics.

 The Shore VR

 A few days after the game's release, developer Ares Dragonis announced plans for a separate version of The Shore with VR support.
-This version of The Shore released on Steam on 8 January 2022.
+This version, titled The Shore VR, was released on Steam on 8 January 2022.